SEBR-0116/react-netlify-deployment/README.md

 The following page will allow you to select any repos in your Github account.
 Search and select the repo you wish to deploy.
 ![Screen Shot 2022-11-07 at 2 35 03 PM](https://user-images.githubusercontent.com/100215009/200398694-351d342b-39f4-4d44-8b84-b2a39a6ce189.png)

 Now we want to give Netlify a few instructions when deploying your site.
 In the base directory section add the name of your react app, NOT your root directory/GitHub repo name.
 In the build command section include 'npm run build', and for your publish directory 'build'.

+Note - if you are using an app created on Vite, change "build" to "dist"
 ![Screen Shot 2022-11-07 at 2 36 26 PM](https://user-images.githubusercontent.com/100215009/200419058-db45d9b3-0130-4cdc-a3d1-1f10387aaa69.png)
 Now you can select deploy site.
 This will bring you to the following page: